luau-lang/luau/docs/_pages/typecheck.md

 ## `any` type

-`any` is just like `unknown`, except that it allows itself to inhabit into a different type.
+`any` is just like `unknown`, except that it allows itself to be used as an arbitrary type without further checks or annotations.
 Essentially, it's an opt-out from the type system entirely.

 ```lua
 local x: any = 5